 Preschool Playgroup in the Park

-Kids 0-5 and their caregivers are invited to playgroup in the Blue Hill town park with Youth Services Librarian Claire Malina 10:30 a.m.- noon for a variety of activities and play.
+Kids 0-5 and their caregivers are invited to playgroup in the Blue Hill town park with Youth Services Librarian Claire Malina on Wednesdays from 10:30 a.m.- noon for a variety of activities and play.
 This is a great way to meet and connect with other families in the area and to play together outdoors!
-We will meet at the park in most weather-- however, if it is raining, playgroup will take place in the Howard Room of the Blue Hill Public Library.
+We will meet at the park in most weather: however, if it is raining, playgroup will take place in the Howard Room of the Blue Hill Public Library.
 For more information, contact Claire at claire.malina@bhpl.net.

 View Event →